-8.5.12 Revisions and Amendments of Planned Conservation Development Special Permit - Any change in the layout of streets; in the configuration of the Open Land; in the ownership or use of the Open Land; or any other change which, in the opinion of the Planning Board, would significantly alter the character of the PCD, shall require the written approval of the Planning Board.
+- 8.5.16 Performance Guarantee Before the issuance of any building permits for the PCD, the petitioner shall agree to complete the required improvements specified in the decision, such construction and installation to be secured in accordance with performance guarantee requirements of the Town of Stow Rules and Regulations Governing the Subdivision of Land.
+Pursuant to G.L. c.41, s.81-R, waivers from the Subdivision Rules and Regulations may be granted by the Planning Board in granting a Special Permit hereunder, provided the Board determines such waivers are in the public interest and are consistent with the purposes of Section 8.5 (Planned Conservation Development) of this Bylaw and the Subdivision Rules and Regulations. - 8.5.17 Revisions and Amendments of PCD Special Permit Any change in the layout of streets; LOTs; in the configuration of the OPEN LAND; in the ownership or use of the OPEN LAND; or any other change which, in the opinion of the Planning Board, would significantly alter the character of the PCD, shall require the written approval of the Planning Board.
 The Planning Board may, upon its own determination, require a new Special Permit and hold a public hearing pursuant to the requirements of this bylaw if it finds that the proposed changes are substantial in nature and of public concern.